Homemade Dog Treats

 - Allow to cool and serve to your dogs.
 Be sure to put these in an airtight container so that they will last.

-Pamper your dog with P'nut But'r Homemade Gourmet Dog Treats.
-Bone shaped treats made by Me & Them Pet Bakery are a delicious, healthy snack that have whole wheat flour, wheat germ, peanut butter, applesauce, egg, skim milk and vanilla.
-Two pounds of tasty treats offered in 2 sizes - Regular and Mini.
-Treats have no added preservatives and are therefore perishable.
+Beggin for Bacon Homemade Gourmet Dog Treats by Me and Them Pet Bakery are pig shaped treats made with white flour, cornmeal, wheat germ, cheddar cheese, bacon, egg and parsley.
+Freshly made by Me & Them Pet Bakery, these tasty treats are offered in 2 sizes - Regular and Mini.
+Two pounds.
+The gourmet dog treats have no added preservatives and are therefore perishable.
 Proper storing of treats is very important.
 Keep treats out of heat.
 For best results store treats in a cool dry place.
 For longer shelf life it is recommended that treats be stored in the refrigerator in an air-tight container.
 Treats can also be frozen and taken out as your pooch needs them.
 If he or she can't wait for thawing, treats may be eaten as a frozen snack.
-Guaranteed Analysis: Crude Protein (min) 13 percent, Crude Fat (max) 10 percent, Crude Fiber (min) 10 percent, Moisture (max) 25 percent.$18.50
+Guaranteed Analysis: Crude Protein (min) 13 percent, Crude Fat (max) 7 percent, Crude Fiber (min) 10 percent, Moisture (max) 34 percent.$18.50